Alexei Yashin: Playoffs bound

-Yashin's relationship with the Senators reached a new low after the 1998–99 season—he refused to honour the final year of his contract and demanded a pay raise (he would have earned $3.6 million that year, compared to other star centremen in the NHL such as Steve Yzerman and Joe Sakic, who made $6–7 million).
+Contract disputes again

+In the 1999 offseason, the Senators general manager, Rick Dudley, left the team to join the Tampa Bay Lightning organization and Marshall Johnston was hired as his replacement.
+That summer Yashin's relationship with the Senators reached a new low and he demanded a pay raise threatening not to honour the final year of his contract.
 When the Senators refused, Yashin demanded a trade on the advice of his agent, Mark Gandler.
 This was the third time that Yashin demanded a new contract during his five years with the team.
-The Senators refused to trade Yashin, instead stripping him of his captaincy and issuing it to Daniel Alfredsson.
+Yashin, his agent, and the team, all negotiated through the media, throwing around accusations and ultimatums.
+Johnston refused to trade Yashin, instead stripping him of his captaincy and issuing it to Daniel Alfredsson.
 When Yashin still refused to report, the Senators suspended him for the remainder of the 1999–2000 season on 10 November, with the full support of the NHL.
-Yashin attempted to sign with a team in Switzerland, but the International Ice Hockey Federation (IIHF) suspended him from playing internationally until the dispute was resolved.
+The team, through the NHL, sought punitive damages in court.
+Yashin was also sued by a fan of the Senators, with the lawsuit later being dismissed.
 After the season, an NHL arbitrator refused to grant Yashin the free agent status he claimed to have earned, instead tolling his contract for another season on the grounds that Yashin owed the Senators the final year of his contract if he ever returned to the NHL.
-It was another public relations disaster for Yashin.
+Despite the Senators arbitration victory, the team's owner, Rod Bryden, sued Yashin for damages.
+The lawsuit was eventually dropped.

 Yashin returned to the Senators for the 2000–01 season.
-Despite being jeered by the crowd in every NHL arena, including Ottawa, Yashin had a solid regular season offensively.
-The Senators entered the playoffs as the second seed in the Eastern Conference and were paired against the seventh-seeded Toronto Maple Leafs.
-Yashin had a poor series and did not attend the final team meeting, held after the Senators' early playoff exit.
+He was jeered by the crowd in nearly every NHL arena, especially in Ottawa, and had to fight Florida Panthers' defenceman Todd Simpson on 18 November, who went at Yashin to show him that other players were not happy with his actions.
+On 21 October 2000, Yashin recorded four assists in a 6–6 tie with the Atlanta Thrashers, and three assists in a 5–3 victory over Philadelphia on 2 December.
+He recorded his sixth career hat trick on 6 January 2001 in a 4–3 win over the Montreal Canadiens.
+He notched one more three-point game that season on 1 March in an 8–4 victory over the San Jose Sharks.
+He finished the season with 40 goals and 88 points in 82 games.
+The Senators made the playoffs after finishing second in the Eastern Conference and faced the Toronto Maple Leafs in their first-round match up.
+However, once again Yashin disappeared in the playoffs, recording only one assist as the Senators were swept in four games by the Maple Leafs.